kevincasey1222/graph-auth0/docs/development.md

 `{YOURDOMAIN}.{YOURREGION}.auth0.com`.
 DO include `https://` in the Audience.
 It must be something like `https://{YOURDOMAIN}.{REGION}.auth0.com/api/v2/`.

+It appears that the use of the `{REGION}` subdomain is inconsistent.
+See your Auth0 tenant default domain to be sure of which one to use.

 If you are using a custom domain (e.g. `mycustomdomain.com`), you can use that domain in the Domain config variable, but you still must use the default Auth0 tenant domain in the Audience config variable.